gabesparks/github-npm-sourcing-guide/README.md

 ## Finding the Right Repos to Target

-The tool is only as useful as the repos you point it at.
+Both tools are only as useful as the repos you point them at.
 A few ways to find good ones:

 **Ask your hiring team.** During intake, ask: *"Which libraries or tools does your team use or respect?"* Those repos attract exactly the kind of people you're looking for.

-**Check strong candidates you've already found.** See which repos they contribute to, then run the tool against those.
+**Check strong candidates you've already found.** See which repos they contribute to, then run `sourcer.js` against those.
 You'll find their neighbors.

 **Use GitHub topic search.** Try [github.com/topics/nodejs](https://github.com/topics/nodejs), `topic:react`, `topic:web3`, `topic:kubernetes`.
 Filter by most stars or most forks.

 **Follow the dependency trail.** Look at what your product actually depends on, then find who builds and maintains it.

----

-## Reading a Profile Like a Recruiter

-Once you have your list, here's what to actually look at:

-**The contribution graph.** Steady green for years beats a massive spike last month.
-Consistency is a career signal.

-**Original repos vs. forks.** Forks only count if they've been meaningfully extended.
-Anyone can fork a repo and do nothing with it.

-**The README.** Seriously, read it.
-A well-written README is a proxy for how someone communicates.
-If they can explain their own project clearly, they can probably explain their work in a standup.

-**The issues tab.** How someone handles bug reports and feature requests from strangers on the internet is incredibly revealing.
-Look for patience, clarity, and follow-through.

-**Stars received.** Community validation that no resume bullet point can replicate.

----

-## Finding Contact Info

-Beyond what the tool already surfaces:

-- **Commit metadata.** Author emails sometimes appear in commit history.
-- **NPM package pages.** Package authors occasionally list contact details.
-- **Cross-platform search.** Try `"username" site:linkedin.com` or `"handle" TypeScript developer`.
-- **Their own website.** If they listed one, start there.

 ---